tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

   parameter = $my_var[0.0]

 where  ``my_var`` is  a  user-defined variable and the value in  square brackets [0.0] is  the  default  value of  the  variable.
+A  typical application  of a user-defined *variable* is  in  the  *Sweep* calculation.

 Sweep
 ---------